hypo69/hypo/src/readme.md

 Modules Overview
 =========================================================================================

-This document provides an overview of various modules, including links to the source code, documentation, tests, and examples.
+This document provides an overview of main progam modules

 ## assistant
 Module for interacting with the `CodeAssistant` class, which helps with processing code tasks.